UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 Though it looks very promising, it seems rare for schools to actually use it, so I have never used it myself.

----

-Because I cannot change the current situation of the usage of GitHub in schools, maybe this is just a rant of mine.